-Soon I’ll be up to my elbows in dirt outdoors, cleaning up beds, spreading mulch and planting the first cool-weather veggies like cabbage, radishes and onions.
-But, I’ll still tend my gardens in miniature, the ones that have kept me a happy person all winter indoors.
+Soon I’ll be up to my elbows in dirt outdoors, cleaning up beds, spreading mulch and planting the first cool-weather veggies.
+In the meantime, I’m creating and caring for gardens in miniature, the ones that have kept me a happy person all winter indoors.

-A terrarium, hanging air plants and assorted miniature gardens (including a fairy garden) have brightened windowsills and my heart through days of limited sunlight and the occasional snow.
+A planter, hanging air plants, terrarium, and assorted miniature gardens (including a fairy garden) have brightened windowsills and my heart through days of limited sunlight and the occasional snow.
 Kids love them, too.

 Then garden geek friend, Steve Asbell from Jacksonville, Florida, sent me what he calls a Rainforest Drop.
 He packed a grapevine ball purchased at a hobby store with shredded orchid bark and poked rhipsalis plus a couple of other epiphytes (plants that grow in the air) including a blooming tillandsia , into the ball.
 It had a long wire attached, and I hung it above the kitchen sink in an east-facing window.
 It’s grown greener and thicker all winter, and I enjoy it every time I go to the sink.